 Sugar’s signature ribs – which are crunchy outside and fall-of-the-bone inside – are the result of the restaurant’s patented wood-fired grill, an invention of owner Lawton Haygood.
 But the secret just might be in the sauce.
 Just for good measure they offer six, ranging from a vinegary Carolina Red to a thicker Tennessee Sweet & Goopy.
 But the brave will want to try Hot Lips, a sauce with a slow, lingering burn from jalapenos, habaneros, garlic and onions roasted on aforementioned grill.
-For convenience they have two locations.
-Downtown offers a slightly expanded menu, while East Ridge offers beautiful views and quirky décor, including a multi-level deck overlooking the restaurant’s pet goats.
+Another highlight is its beautiful views and quirky décor, including a multi-level deck overlooking the restaurant’s pet goats.

-For more than 20 years Rib and Loin has been serving up some of Chattanooga’s best BBQ, earning “Best of the Best” awards from the Chattanooga Times Free Press five years in a row.
+For more than 25 years, Rib and Loin has been serving up some of Chattanooga’s best BBQ, earning “Best of the Best” awards from the Chattanooga Times Free Press many years in a row.
 Locals Paul Plumlee and Yogi Center started Rib and Loin in 1989, transitioning from the deli business to smoking mouthwatering chicken, ribs, pork and beef seven days a week for up to 14 hours.
 Feel free to pig out at either location – Brainerd or Hixson – and expect traditional trimmings and desserts like fried okra, green beans, coleslaw and trademark banana pudding.
-Insider tip: try the baked potato stuffed with your choice of barbeque pork, chicken or beef.
+Insider tip: try the baked potato stuffed with your choice of barbecue pork, chicken or beef.

 Okay, so we can’t claim Famous Dave’s.
 But after 685 barbecue awards, we welcomed him to town.
-After all, each cut of meat is smoked in house starting around 4:00 a.m. every day.
-And his wide variety of barbeque specialties were developed from Dave’s unending passion for smoked meat, taking him on a cross country quest to barbeque meccas like Memphis, St. Louis and Kansas City.
+After all, each cut of meat is smoked in house starting around 4am every day.
+And his wide variety of barbecue specialties were developed from Dave’s unending passion for smoked meat, taking him on a cross country quest to barbecue meccas like Memphis, St. Louis and Kansas City.
 The first Famous Dave’s opened in Wisconsin in 1995 and people have been licking their fingers ever since.
 Some sides to try are the Wilbur baked beans and firecracker green beans.
 And save room for dessert, which runs the gamut from banana pudding to a hot fudge Kahlua brownie sundae.